fuyuncat/rquery/README.md

    - @row : The sequence number of output records<br />
    - @filedN : The field of a parsed line, N is the sequence number of the field.
 It matches to the Capturing Group in the regular expression.<br />
 - Fields:<br />
 Fields are the Capturing Group or Named Capturing Group in the regular expression.
-If it's a Named Capturing Group, the name can be used as the field name, or a variable @fieldN can be mapped to a Capturing Group. <br />
+If it's a Named Capturing Group, the name can be used as the field name, or a variable @N or @fieldN can be mapped to a Capturing Group. <br />
 - Functions:<br />
 Functions can be used in the expression.
 We current provide some essential normal functions and aggregation functions.
    - upper(str) : Normal function.
 Convert a string to upper case.<br />